 When you further purify methamphetamine and allow it to crystallize, you get chunks of ice-like material.
-In that form, it can be smoked, while methamphetamine normally cannot be as it is too irritating and damaging to the lungs.
+In that form, it can be smoked, while Methamphetamine normally cannot be as it is too irritating and damaging to the lungs.
 Crystal meth can also be dissolved in water and injected.
-The result is a fast, intense high that can last 12 hours or more, compared to the hour or so high of cocaine.
+The result is a fast, intense high that can last 12 hours or more, compared to the hour or so high from cocaine.
 The initial rush is usually followed by hours of euphoria, increased activity and talkativeness.
 The heart beats faster, body temperature may be raised.
 The user normally has little or no appetite and does not feel fatigue.

 Use of Crystal Methamphetamine Creates Severe Mental and Physical Damage